xakpc/DotnetPrompt/Docs/index.md

 - [Question Answering](./docs/usecases/chatbots.md): This technique involves utilizing only the information in provided documents to construct an answer to a given question.

-- [Code Generation](./docs/usecases/code_generation.md): Generating similar code to a given input.
+- [Docs Generation](./docs/usecases/docs_generation.md): Generating documentation to a source file.
 This is a common use case for many applications, and DotnetPrompt provides some prompts/chains for assisting in this.

 - [Chatbots](./docs/usecases/chatbots.md): Since language models are good at producing text, that makes them ideal for creating chatbots.